-– Hay– good quality hay such as timothy, orchard grass, organic meadow.
+– Hay – good quality hay such as timothy, orchard grass or organic meadow.

 Oxbow carries a variety of hay.